-Intel® SATA ports on this platform natively support full AHCI and RAID functions.
+Intel® SATA ports on the platform natively support full AHCI and RAID functions.
 AHCI is enabled by default, but the controller can be put into RAID mode in the BIOS.
-RAID mode supports RAID levels 0, 1, 5, and 10 through the Intel® controller, and all ports retain full AHCI functionality in RAID mode.
+RAID is supported for levels 0, 1, 5, and 10 through the Intel® controller, and all ports retain full AHCI functionality in RAID mode.

-See Page 67 for RAID levels supported and explanations for how they work.
+See Page 59 for RAID levels supported and explanations for how they work.